 This interdisciplinary course explores the effects of the digital age on producing and consuming history.
 Some guiding questions:

 In addressing these questions, we’ll draw from contemporary readings in history, public history, historiography, digital humanities, literary studies, media studies, and library and museum studies.
 Along with our readings, we will investigate a variety of digital history, archival, and journalistic projects that feature various digital methods (such as text analysis, mapping, data visualization, and so on).
 We’ll critique the various facets of these projects (data, design, interface, utility, etc.) to understand the technologies and data involved.
-Based on this work, we’ll collaboratively design and publish a website that showcases our rigorous reviews of these digital projects.

 Up to three unexcused absences are allowed without any grade penalty.
-However, after that, you lose two points for every absence—so that roughly every two missed classes lowers your grade one notch (B+ to B, for instance).
+However, after that, you lose roughly two points for every absence—so that basically every two missed classes lowers your grade one notch (B+ to B, for instance).
 If you reach ten absences, I will drop you from the course.
 Family or medical emergencies are excused absences, provided that you get in touch with me ASAP about them.

 I heartily encouraged you to speak with me at any time about how I think you’re doing in the class and how it can be improved (if at all).
 If life gets overwhelming during the course, it can be tempting to drift away from an elective course like this.
 Rather than disappear, please come talk with me about how we can accommodate your circumstances and thus avoid digging a huge hole from which it becomes increasingly difficult to escape.